Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: PROBLEM SETTING

-\paragraph{Link Function.} We assume that the link function belongs to the exponential family \citep{lst}.
-The exponential family contains various link functions, including the Bradley-Terry-Luce (BTL) model~\citep{btmodel, btmodel2}, the Thurstone-Mosteller model~\citep{thurstone2017law}, and the Exponential Noise model~\citep{noisemodel}.
-The gradient of the log-likelihood loss within this family has a particular form, which is utilized in the theoretical analysis of cumulative regret.

 \paragraph{Utility Function.} The linear utility function $\util$ has been extensively studied in contextual dueling bandits~\citep{saha2021optimal,lst, variance-aware, feelgood}.
 However, real-world utility structures are often far more complex.
-To address this, recent studies have explored dueling bandit algorithms under nonlinear utility functions by approximating the utility using neural networks~\citep{ndb}.
-Building on this idea and following a similar approach to that of~\citet{shallow}, we assume that the utility function $\util$ can be expressed as an inner product between a feature map $\rep: \mathbb{R}^d \to \mathbb{R}^d$ and an unknown true parameter $\theta_* \in \mathbb{R}^d$, i.e.,
+To address this, recent studies have explored nonlinear utility functions by approximating them with neural networks~\citep{ndb}.
+Building on this idea and following a similar approach to that of~\citet{shallow}, we assume that the utility function $\util$ can be expressed as an inner product between a feature map $\rep_*: \mathbb{R}^d \to \mathbb{R}^d$ and an unknown true parameter $\theta_* \in \mathbb{R}^d$, i.e.,

 which generalizes the linear setting when the feature map is the identity function.